 - Asian American and Pacific Islander women using data from the Asian American Breast Cancer Study (AABCS)

-However, it's still not clear how well the model works in other racial/ethnic populations.
+It's still not clear how well the model works in other racial/ethnic populations.

 The Breast Cancer Risk Assessment Tool also does not use all the known (established) risk factors for breast cancer to assess risk.